UweKeim/console-flasher/README.md

 A small command line tool to flash the console window via the [`FlashConsoleEx` Windows API call](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-flashwindowex).

-I'm using this tool heavily inside my build scripts (which are CMD batch files) to signal myself if a build script fails.
+I'm using this tool heavily inside my own build scripts (which are CMD batch files) to signal myself if a build script fails.

 By flashing the CMD window I can do other things during long running build scripts and do not have to constantly monitor the running build processes.